This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

 - Over medium heat, warm olive oil in a 6-quart stockpot or Dutch oven.
 Sauté the carrot, celery, and onion with salt and pepper.
-Saute until the onion is translucent, 5 minutes.
+Sauté until the onion is translucent, 5 minutes.2 tbsp olive oil, 1 ½ cups roughly diced carrot, 1 cup diced celery, ¾ cup diced onion, 2 tsp kosher salt, 1 tsp freshly ground black pepper

 - Once the beans are tender, remove the Parmesan rind and ham bone.
 Allow the beans to rest for 20 minutes so the liquid will continue to thicken.
 Remove any meat from the ham bone and add back to the beans.
 Alternatively, more ham can be added.
 Adjust beans for salt to taste and serve with cornbread.